-Basic research teams in the Center are involved in making fundamental discovery of the genetic causes of heart diseases, cancer, diabetes, pulmonary and neurological disorders.
+Basic research teams in the Center are involved in making novel discoveries on the fundamental and mechanistic causes of cardiovascular diseases, cancer, diabetes, pulmonary and neurological disorders.

-These platforms will be staffed by bio-informaticians, bio-statisticians and database programmers to conduct research on clinically relevant and patient-centered issues.
-Clinical interests of the Center include but are not limited to: onco-cardiology, cystic fibrosis, congestive heart failure, stem cell therapies, degenerative diseases and metabolic disorders.
+In addition to discovery research, the Center also provides platforms to collaborate with bio-informaticians, bio-statisticians and database programmers to conduct research on clinically relevant and patient-centered issues.
+Clinical interests of the Center include but are not limited to: onco-cardiology, congestive heart failure, stem cell therapies, degenerative diseases, chronic renal disease and metabolic disorders.